aliceakesson/Hearthstone/README.md

 - Warrior for player, Paladin for AI (with Basic Card Decks)
 - AI opponent
 - Ability to choose cards for game
++ other basic mechanics required for the game

 Currently includes:
 - Game board